Squanto: Abduction

-According to Gorges, Hunt took the Indians to the Strait of Gibraltar where he sold as many as he could.
-But the "Friers (sic) of those parts" discovered what he was doing, and they took the remaining Indians to be "instructed in the Christian Faith; and so disappointed this unworthy fellow of his hopes of gaine".
+No truly primary sources of Tisquantum's arrival in Spain were known to exist until Spanish researcher Purificación Ruiz uncovered two deeds in public archives in Málaga, documenting the facts with original notarial records.
+Ruiz' findings show that on October 22, 1614, Thomas Hunt sold twenty-five Native Americans to Juan Bautista Reales, an adventurer known to historians for having been a Catholic priest, businessman and spy.
+The sale of the captives was thinly disguised owing to its illegal nature, because while slavery of North African captives was rampant, enslavement of Native Americans was against the law.
+Further research by Ruiz found two more notarial records showing that only two weeks later Málaga's Corregidor had regained control of twenty captives and distributed them among a number of local notables, with orders to have them educated in the Catholic faith and local mores.
+Tisquantum is said to have been baptized a Catholic.

 No records show how long Tisquantum lived in Spain, what he did there, or how he "got away for England", as Bradford puts it.
-Prowse asserts that he spent four years in slavery in Spain and was then smuggled aboard a ship belonging to Guy's colony, taken to Spain, and then to Newfoundland.
+Prowse asserts that he spent four years in slavery in Spain and was then smuggled aboard a ship belonging to Guy's colony, taken to England, and then to Newfoundland.
 Smith attested that Tisquantum lived in England "a good time", although he does not say what he was doing there.
 Plymouth Governor William Bradford knew him best and recorded that he lived in Cornhill, London with "Master John Slanie".
-Slany was a merchant and shipbuilder who became another of the merchant adventurers of London hoping to make money from colonizing projects in America and was an investor in the East India Company.
+Slany was a merchant and shipbuilder who became another of the merchant adventurers of London seeking to make money from colonizing projects in America and was an investor in the East India Company.